KenjiItao/ds_game/README.md

-# DS_game
+# Evolutionary dynamical-systems game

-This is a source code for "Self-organized institutions in evolutionary dynamical-systems game"
+This is a source code for "Self-organized institutions in evolutionary dynamical-systems games"